PANAMA COMPANY FORMATION

 2. Foundation Council *Required:

-The Foundation Council is the Foundation's board of directors and at least three Council members must be registered.
+The foundation's board of directors, and at least three or more council members must be registered.

 President, Secretary, Treasurer